aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/range/_index.md

 public class Range
 ```

 Encapsulates the object that represents a range of cells within a spreadsheet.

+**Remarks**

 The Range class denotes a region of Excel spreadsheet.
 With this, you can format and set value of the range.
 And you can simply copy range of Excel too.

 **Example**